I’ve got a gluten-free roast duck with orange sauce for you today that is out of this world.

 - 2 cloves Garlic - large, peeled Smashed, then halved

-- Fresh thyme - large bunch of sprigs Halved
+- Fresh thyme - bunch of sprigs for each cavity

 - FOR SAUCE: